Real time data analysis with the ATLAS Trigger at the LHC in Run-2: Examples of Real Time Data Analyses

 Because of the small cross section and the small fake rate for processes involving multiple reconstructed particles when one of them is an electron or a muon, the largest trigger bandwidth is attributed to the lowest unprescaled single lepton (electron, muon, and tau) triggers.
-This is illustrated in Fig.~\ref{fig:leptonrate} that gives an example of the single electron trigger rate compared to the dielectron trigger rate with even lower $p_T$ threshold on each electrons (left), as well as an estimate of the physics processes contributing to the lowest unprescaled single electron trigger used in 2016 (right).
+This is illustrated in Fig.~\ref{fig:leptonrate} that gives an example of the single electron trigger rate compared to the dielectron trigger rate with even lower $p_T$ threshold on each electrons (top), as well as an estimate of the physics processes contributing to the lowest unprescaled single electron trigger used in 2016 (bottom).
 Similar patterns apply to muons.
 Jets are however more tricky.
-Because the LHC is a hadron collider, realm of the strong interaction, the production rate of dijet and multijet events is so large that the jet thresholds have to be very high to keep rate manageable.
+Because the LHC is a hadron collider, realm of the strong interaction, the production rate of dijet and multijet events is so large that the jet thresholds have to be very high to keep rates manageable.
 For example, the lowest unprescale single jet trigger has a threshold of 360 GeV, more than one order of magnitude larger than for the corresponding electron and muon triggers.
 Similar arguments apply to tau and $E_T^{miss}$.
 That was already the case in Run-1.
 However, in Run-2, these triggers had to also develop strategies to stay robust against pile-up in order to keep the thresholds relatively stable with respect to what they were in Run-1.
-Improvements in the different object reconstruction algorithms, building on the improvements of the overall trigger system presented in Sec.~\ref{sec:tdaq}, however succeeded in meeting the objective of keeping high efficiency at comparable kinematic thresholds as in Run-1 for all particles ($e$, $\mu$, $\tau$, etc.), despite the increase in rates and pile-up in Run-2.
+Improvements in the different object reconstruction algorithms, building on the improvements of the overall trigger system presented in Sec.~\ref{sec:tdaq}, succeeded in meeting the objective of keeping high efficiency at comparable kinematic thresholds as in Run-1 for all particles (electrons ($e$), muons ($\mu$), taus ($\tau$), etc.).
 Some of these successes are summarized below.